flaviocopes/vuehandbook/06-vue-components/index.md

 ## Reusing a component

 A child component can be added multiple times.
-Each separate instance is independent from the others:
+Each separate instance is independent of the others:

 ```html
 <div id="app">